Dog Grow

 THE SOLUTION

-A place for a pet's routine, providing daily basics, enrichment, and scheduling
+Routines rooted in daily basics, enrichment, and scheduling

 THE RESEARCH

-I conducted a competitive analysis, user interviews, affinity mapping, and user personas to drive and support my research.
+I conducted a competitive analysis, user interviews, user surveys, affinity mapping, and user personas to drive and support my research.
 These categories of research allowed me to dive deeper into the existing market while understanding and organizing my research participant’s experiences.
 This information contributed to my overall design and feature implementation.

 OBJECTIVES